bshort092/bshort092.github.io/process.md

 - Can we also do this node-link diagram for directors?
 - How hard would it be to show 3 actors in a diagram like this and would it be readable?
 - What are some ways that we can clean the node-link diagram to make it easier to understand?
-- Whats the longest path we can find between two actors?

 How These Questions evolved